Here you will find helpful information and resources for hospice caregivers and patients, including:

 Volunteers are the heart of our hospice program, providing an extra level of care and comfort that makes all the difference to patients and families.
 They work alongside trained staff, visiting patients and families, creating art at the bedside, or holding vigils for patients who are nearing the end of life without family around them.

 We invite you to join us!
-Find additional details and contact information here.
+Find out how to volunteer with VNSNY Hospice.

 1 The Conversation Project National Survey 2013.